felixUOB/AI-Enhanced_Waste_Collection_2024/README.md

 - Infrastructure: **Azure VM** for hosting and computation.
 - Collaboration and Documentation: **GitHub** for version control and project management.

-# Challenge
-The primary challenge will be designing a robust and user-friendly application that integrates AI-driven scheduling with environmental impact reporting.
-Ensuring that the app is intuitive for users while providing sophisticated functionality requires careful planning and execution.
-Developing effective AI algorithms for both route optimization and impact quantification will be crucial.
-Additionally, achieving seamless integration between the app and impact reporting tools will be essential for delivering comprehensive insights.

-# Conclusion
-The AI-Enhanced Waste Collection and Environmental Impact Management System aims to transform waste management practices by combining real-time optimization with detailed environmental impact analysis.
-This integrated approach will not only improve efficiency but also provide valuable data to support sustainability initiatives.

 # User Stories
 As a municipal worker, I want an intuitive and easy to use interface that tells me the information clearly.